moelzanaty3/react-redux-guide-with-zanaty/README.md

 # Welcome to react-guide-with-zanaty.

-This course is unique as compared to other React introductions because this course attempts to teach you not only React, but the ecosystem around React.
+This notes I suppose it's unique to other react introductions as I will teach you not only React, but the ecosystem around React.
 When I was learning React myself, I found myself frustrated that it seemed like every tutorial started on step 14 and left out the steps 1-13 of how to set up a React project.